Tunchiie/GenreGenie/README.md

 Figure 2: Misclassification heatmap showing genre overlaps and confusion intensity.

 The misclassification heatmap highlights genre overlap in genres like Action and Adventure that frequently co-occur and are often confused by the model due to shared overview structure (e.g., fast-paced sequences, heroic plots).
-This misclassification suggests the need for genre-aware contextual modeling.
-In addition, due to data imbalance, low-support genres such as Music or War are misclassified.
+This suggests a need for genre-aware contextual modeling.
+In addition, due to data imbalance, low-support genres such as Music or War are often misclassified.

 #### Confusion Matrix